 Investment experts typically say that the shortest amount of time you should be willing to keep your money invested for is about five years.
 The longer you leave your money invested, the longer you give it to grow.

 Stock markets across the United States and Europe saw big dips last spring, as the impact of the coronavirus on leading economies were felt.
-This meant that overnight, the value of many people’s investment dipped significantly.
+This meant that the value of many people’s investments dipped significantly overnight.

-When this happened, many investors rushed to sell their investments.
-However, for those who had the time to ride it out, many subsequently saw share prices recover within a relatively short period of time.
+When this happened, many people rushed to sell their investments.
+However, for those who had the time to ride it out, many subsequently saw share prices recover within a relatively short period.

-While this uncertainty can be a cause of worry, simply remember that the longer your money is invested, the more opportunity there will be for it to grow.
+While this uncertainty can cause worry, remember that the longer your money is invested, the more opportunity there will be for it to grow.

-How you answer this question depends on what your aims are for your money and your personal circumstances.
+How you answer this question depends on your aims for your money and your personal circumstances.

-While the idea of investing your money into the stock market during such an uncertain time may be daunting, one thing is for certain: with interest rates historically low, the measly returns you’ll be able to get by stashing cash away into a savings account will be eaten up by inflation.
+While the idea of investing your money into the stock market during such an uncertain time may be daunting, the measly returns you’ll get from a savings account while interest rates are so low will be eaten up by inflation.

-By investing your money over the long-term you increase the chances that your money will grow at a rate that at least beats inflation.
+By investing your money over the long term, you increase the chances that your money will grow at a rate that beats inflation.

-If you’re new to investing it may be a good idea to ‘drip feed’ your money bit-by-bit into a range of investments.
-This means that if markets go down, you’re then buying at a lower level, which can help when your returns smooth out over time if the price of an investment then goes up in future.
+If you’re new to investing, rather than investing all of your cash as a lump sum, it can be a good idea to ‘drip feed’ your money each month into a range of investments.
+If the markets go down, you’re buying more units at a cheaper price, while if the markets do well, your money buys you fewer units.
+This can help your returns smooth out over time.

 One key way you can make sure you give your investments the best chance to grow is by using an Individual Savings Account (ISA).
-These come in different forms, but from an investment point of view the following types of ISAs will at least ensure that you can invest tax free.
+These come in different forms, but from an investment point of view a stocks and shares ISA will at least ensure that you can invest tax free.

-It’s important to note that the maximum you can deposit in your ISA accounts each tax year is £20,000.
+It’s important to note that the maximum you can deposit in your ISA accounts each tax year is £20,000 in 2020/21.
 That’s £20,000 in total across all ISAs you may hold.

-So, if you have both a Lifetime ISA and Stocks and Shares ISA and transfer the full £4,000 allowed into a Lifetime ISA during one tax year, you can only put a maximum of £16,000 in the Stocks and Shares ISA.
+So, if you have both a Cash ISA and Stocks and Shares ISA and you’ve paid £5,000 into the Cash ISA during one tax year, you can only put a maximum of £15,000 in the Stocks and Shares ISA.

-If you would like to get a better understanding of how investing can help you meet your financial goals, it may be beneficial to get help from an independent financial adviser (IFA).
+If you would like to better understand how investing can help you meet your financial goals, it may be beneficial to get help from an independent financial adviser (IFA).

 An IFA can advise you on all the financial products and investments that they think meet your needs.